silverjuke/silverjuke/docs/scripting.md

   play track.
 You can also add auto-played tracks  from  your  plugin,  see Player.addAtPos().

-- getPlayCountAtPos() was  added  in  Silverjuke 2.10beta12 and returns the number of times the title was played while it was in the queue.
+- getPlayCountAtPos() returns the number of times the title was played while it was in the queue.
 This is not the "overall" play count from the Database (see "Database Object").

 Example: